Documentation

 2) Restart the MinIO Deployment

 You must restart the MinIO deployment to apply the configuration changes.
-Use the mc admin service restart command to restart the deployment.

 mc admin service restart ALIAS